Evening Primrose

 What are the side effects of Evening Primrose?

 Evening primrose oil may increase the risk of bleeding in individuals on anticoagulant medications (warfarin, heparin, aspirin).
 Those with bleeding disorders should use with caution.
 EPO may lower the seizure threshold in individuals with epilepsy or those taking phenothiazine medications.
 Pregnant women should avoid EPO in early pregnancy, though it has been traditionally used in late pregnancy (after 36 weeks) to prepare the cervix, consult a midwife or practitioner.
 Rare side effects include nausea, loose stools, and headache.
 Those scheduled for surgery should discontinue use 2 weeks prior.
-When taken appropriately for your constitution, side effects are generally minimal.
+When taken appropriately for the constitution, side effects are generally minimal.

 Which dosha type benefits most from Evening Primrose?